tirthankarm2006/ArbitronicCompute2D/README.md

  You can build with some other library as well like CMAKE.
 Refer to the premake files from the individual library directory to see the configurations and include folder.

 # Future plans
+->Not delete and re-assign the unchanged shader variables when shader is recompiled

 ->Adding support more shader variables, like bool_vec2, bool_vec3, bool_vec4, double, double_vec2, double_vec3, double_vec4, byte, short, unsigned_byte, unsigned_short

-->Uniform variables are to be set according to location and not per name, improves performance

 ->Multiple render passes through multiple compute shader passes

 ->Removal of the Terminal Assertions in Release build

 ->Support of Command Line arguments for running application in Debug and Release explicitly from Command Line

-->Not delete and re-assign the unchanged shader variables when shader is recompiled

 ->Making more pre-implimented functions like a random value generation function or some other pre-implimented variables